lilibet0/cipher/README.txt

 This package includes the following files.

-|-- Driver.c [This is the driver program which will be used to invoke the MemoryManager.]
+|-- .c [This is the driver program which will be used to invoke the MemoryManager.]
-|-- MemoryManager.c [MemoryManager is implemented here.]
+|-- Mer.c [MemoryManager is implemented here.]
-|-- MemoryManager.h [Header file declaring the function exposed from MemoryManager]
+|-- er.h [Header file declaring the function exposed from MemoryManager]
 |-- Makefile [Used for compilation]
 |-- README.txt [This file]